Managing Your Intellectual Property Over Time

 - Is the intent for the work to be published?
 For example, many books released posthumously may have been a work the author shelved.
 If the author intends a work never see the light of day, that should be specifically defined.

-Most writers manage their IP in one of six ways.
+Most writers manage their IP in one of seven ways.
 Writers may:

 - Manage the sale, resale, and licensing of their own work.

 - Form a trust to manage their literary assets.
 Establishing a trust requires the professional assistance of a good IP lawyer and possibly a certified public accountant.
 Trusts can provide tax benefits and can be passed immediately to a beneficiary when you die.
 But due to the expense of creating and maintaining them, they aren’t necessarily for everyone.

 - Designate an attorney-in-fact to manage their IP assets in the event that they are incapacitated.